MogeD/SQL-Queries-for-PAYE-Database-Analysis/README.md

 # SQL-Queries-for-PAYE-Database-Analysis

-This repository contains SQL queries for the PAYE Database Cleanse and Analysis.
-The queries perform various analyses on a confidential PAYE database to identify tax deductions, analyze unremitted tax deductions, and more.
+This repository contains SQL queries for the PAYE Database Analysis.
+The queries perform various analyses on a confidential PAYE database to identify tax deductions for 2 states, analyze unremitted tax deductions, and more.

 ## Dataset